gjnambiar/illumio-ven-challenge/README.md

 process and seprarated the addresses with "*" and those without.
 As of now the run time would be O(MN).
 If I had more time I woulf try to reach an effiency of O(N), if possible.
 For this cahhlenge I made the assumption that the ip adress and the port will either be a valid numeric sequence or a "*".
 I did not code for an ip value like "2.\*.3.4.5".
+I made this assumption based on my knowledge of how ip addresses are structured and the sample inputs provided.
 I also made sure that if a numeric squence was available the translation would follow that original address, rather than one with a "*".